SeanVenz/codechum/Lesson2/Topic19.md

-# CSS Layout: Creating Layouts with CSS and Using Display Properties (block, inline, inline-block)
+# CSS Layout: Creating Layouts with CSS and Using Display Properties

 CSS offers a rich set of tools for creating layouts on web pages.
 You can control the positioning, sizing, and arrangement of elements to craft various layout designs.
-This topic explores creating layouts with CSS and using the display properties: block, inline, and inline-block.
+This topic explores creating layouts with CSS and using different display properties.

 ## Introduction